Feline Urinary Infection

-Feline urinary infection (UTI) affects approximately between 1% and 12% of cats.
-Infection is found in both the upper and lower urinary tract.
-It is often the case that infection that begins in one part infects the other part as well.
+Feline urinary infection (UTI) affects between .1% and 1% of cats.
+It is the cause of feline lower urinary tract disease (LUTD) in 1% to 12% of cats.
+Infection can be found in either the upper urinary tract, lower urinary tract or both.
+It is often the case that infection that begins in one part of the urinary tract infects the other parts as well.

 Risk Factors for Feline Urinary Infection